nertigel/esx_killdeathratio/README.md

-# esx_killdeathratio
+# fxserver-esx_boilerplate
-script used to store &amp; count kills/deaths
+FXServer ESX Boilerplate

+This a sample script for es_extended